 What is Impaired Driving?

 Driving while under any level of intoxication can lead to arrest charges indicating that the arresting officer believes the driver may be too impaired to continue driving.
-As an overall definition, impaired driving means operating any type of automobile under the influence of alcohol or driving under an alcohol or drugs-based situation.
+As an overall definition, impaired driving means operating any type of automobile under the influence of alcohol or driving in an alcohol or drug-based situation.
 In some states, a driver could even face charges of impairment while operating a motor vehicle under the legal limit of 0.08.

 Are You Considered Legally Intoxicated at a BAC of .08?

 There is no wiggle room in the fact that the federal limit to legally drive in the United States is a blood alcohol content (BAC) of 0.08%, which means yes you are considered legally intoxicated.
-No matter how well you know your body, the facts are that it can take up to 6 hours for your BAC level to drop from the legal limit of .08 to a .00 after drinking alcohol.
-So even when tempted to chance this equation, you should always remember that drunk driving is one of the top causes of vehicle crashes and can end in unplanned fatal crashes.
+No matter how well you know your body, the facts are that it can take up to 6 hours for your BAC level to drop from the legal limit of .08 to .00 after drinking alcohol.
+So even when tempted to change this equation, you should always remember that drunk driving is one of the top causes of vehicle crashes and can end in unplanned fatal crashes.

 It is important to note that all of these stipulations do not apply if you are under 21 because driving with anything higher than .00 is illegal.

 Factors in Metabolizing Alcohol

 Fair or not, every individual handles alcohol consumption differently.
 This is because there are a number of factors that determine how alcohol affects judgment, muscle control, speed control, and overall ability to operate a motor vehicle.
 Some of the factors that affect alcohol’s impact and absorption include:

 - Food consumption,